 The changeover to IFRS from Canadian GAAP is a significant undertaking, and as a result, the Company has established a dedicated IFRS changeover resource to lead this process.
-The changeover plan consists of three primary phases, which in certain cases will be in process concurrently:
+The audit committee of the Company is kept informed of management's decisions on accounting policy choices under IFRS, project status and IFRS developments.
+The Company completed a work plan for the design and implementation phases of the project which are underway.
+Key activities that have commenced and will continue in 2010 include: